Privacy Notice for California Residents

 • Provide the service you have requested, but only until such time as the service is complete

-• Investigate security incidents, malicious activity, deceptive activity, fraudulent activity, and illegal activity; and prosecute any person(s) responsible for such activity
+• Investigate security incidents, malicious activity, deceptive activity, fraudulent activity, and illegal activity, including the prosecution of any person(s) responsible for the activity

 • Exercise any rights, or ensure the rights of another consumer, provided for by law, including the right of free speech

-• Based on your relationship with CDS, make internal uses of the personal information which are reasonably aligned with your expectations as a consumer
+• Based on your relationship with CDS, make internal uses of the personal information which are reasonably aligned with your consumer expectations

 • Make other internal and lawful uses of the personal information which are consistent with the context in which you provided the information

-Exercising Your Access, Data Portability and Deletion Rights
+Exercising Your Access, Data Portability and Deletion or Correction Rights

-To exercise your access, data portability and deletion rights set forth above, please submit a verifiable consumer request to the CDS representative identified at the bottom of this Notice via e-mail or write to the CDS representative at the address contained at the bottom of this Notice.
+To exercise your access, data portability and deletion or correction rights set forth above, please submit a verifiable consumer request to CDS by sending CDS a message on our website.
 Only you, or a person registered with the California Secretary of State whom you authorize to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must:

-• Provide sufficient information for CDS to reasonably verify you are the person about whom CDS collected personal information
+• Provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative

 Response Timing and Format